scando1993/thingsboard.github.io/docs/user-guide/telemetry.md

  - **agg** - the aggregation function.
 One of MIN, MAX, AVG, SUM, COUNT, NONE.
  - **limit** - the max amount of data points to return or intervals to process.

-ThingsBoard will use *startTs*, *endTs* and *interval* to identify aggregation partitions or sub-queries and execute asynchronous queries to DB that leverage built-in aggregation functions.
+Pacificsoft will use *startTs*, *endTs* and *interval* to identify aggregation partitions or sub-queries and execute asynchronous queries to DB that leverage built-in aggregation functions.

 {% capture tabspec %}get-telemetry-values A,get-telemetry-values.sh,shell,resources/get-telemetry-values.sh,/docs/user-guide/resources/get-telemetry-values.sh